Your Guide to the Portuguese Toll Road System

 We’ve created a handy guide and included the most up to date information that we could find to ensure your road trip is a memorable one without unexpected toll fees along the way.
 Trust us, the more you know in advance, the better your journey will be.
 Let’s get on the road!

-Road trip life, Leio McLaren, Unsplash
+Road trip life, Mitchell Hartley, Unsplash

 Which GPS app should I use in Portugal?